 Max. recorded speed of 47 MPH (76 KM/H)

 The Blue Shark is a large fish, indigo blue colour from above and a blue on its sides, changing to white underneath.
 Estimates of their speed varies.
 Average lifespan: 30 years, weight: up to 400 lb (182 kg), length: 13 ft (3.8 m).
 Blue sharks eat almost everything.
 Males and females becoming sexually active at around 5 years of age.
 The blue shark is an oceanic shark found worldwide in deep temperate and tropical waters from the surface to about 350 m.
+These sharks are migrants and love the deeper waters all over the world.
+They are not as violent as other sharks in the ocean but they may attack if provoked or irritated.
 There is concern over the removal of such large numbers of this predator from the oceanic ecosystem.

 Blue Shark Prionace glauca